top of page

 I wrote Thanatos as a defense of Hades, who is unfairly conflated with the Judeo-Christian "Satan" in Disney's animated film Hercules.
 I was inspired by the movie Meet Joe Black, in which Death wants a chance to learn about life.
 I wondered how the story might be different if based on Thanatos, the Greek god of death.
 At the time I wrote Thanatos, readers of Percy Jackson had no other Greek mythology stories to age up to.
 I saw this as an opportunity to fill a need while indulging my love for Greek myth.
 Unlike the Percy Jackson stories, my protagonist would interact, not with demigods, but with the gods themselves, in a modern setting.
 The story began as a standalone and grew into a trilogy.
 With reader demand, I expanded it into a six-book saga and later added a prequel that could be read before or after the series.
 As the books continued to do well, I added three more to what is now a ten-book series called The Underworld Saga.

 I invite you to read the first book.
-It's available in book, paperback, hardback, and audiobook.
+It's available in ebook, paperback, hardback, and audiobook.
 Many of my readers have gone on to read all ten books in the series multiple times.
 A reviewer for Midwest Review wrote that Thanatos is "a powerful young adult fantasy" and a writer for Kirkus Reviews said that it's "sure to thrill."
 It's also been described as "addictive," "entertaining," and "one of the best modern retellings of ancient myth."

 To grab your copy, please go here.